maan-patel/automatic-stock-portfolio-generator/README.md

 https://automatic-stock-portfolio.herokuapp.com/

+It does not contain production code due to security of users.

 ## What it does

 Creates a stock portfolio based on you risk level, period of investment, and investment value.